DevSkillsHQ/transaction-management-backend-level-1/README.md

 To import a desired boilerplate project:

-1. Check out [this list](https://help.alvalabs.io/en/articles/7972852-supported-coding-test-boilerplates) to pick a desired boilerplate and copy its name (e.g `backend-boilerplate-php-laravel`).
+1. Check out [this list](https://help.alvalabs.io/en/articles/7972852-supported-coding-test-boilerplates) to pick a desired boilerplate and copy its name (e.g., `backend-boilerplate-php-laravel`).
-2. Go to "Actions" tab of your GitHub repository and select "Setup boilerplate".
+2. Go to the "Actions" tab of your GitHub repository and select the "Setup boilerplate" workflow in the left side panel.
-3. Click "Run workflow" and paste the copied name of the previously selected boilerplate along with the branch name where you want the boilerplate to be imported.
+3. In the "Run workflow" dropdown, paste the previously copied boilerplate name along with the branch name where you want the boilerplate to be imported (e.g., `implementation`) and click the "Run workflow" button.
-4. Click "Run workflow".
-After the workflow has finished, your selected boilerplate will be imported to the specified branch.
+4. After the workflow has finished, your selected boilerplate will be imported to the specified branch, and you can continue with your task there.

 <details>
-<summary>If you instead want to use a custom setup, do the steps below.</summary>
+<summary>If you instead want to use a custom setup, complete the steps below to make the E2E tests run correctly.</summary>

 1. Update the `apiUrl` (where your backend runs) in [cypress.json](cypress.json).
 2. Update the [`build`](package.json#L5) and [`start`](package.json#L6) scripts in [package.json](package.json) to respectively build and start your app.

 </details>

-### Get familiar with the API

-Follow [this link](https://infra.devskills.app/transaction-management/api/3.1.0) to find the API documentation.

 ### Try running the API tests

 <details>
-<summary>Remotely on the pipeline</summary>
+<summary>Remotely on the GitHub Actions pipeline</summary>

-Create and switch to a new `implementation` branch and push your code.
-This will trigger a new pipeline run which will execute the tests.
+Push your code to the new `implementation` branch (create it if it doesn't exist), which will trigger a new pipeline run that will run the tests.

 Check the 'Actions' tab to see the historical runs.